koba-jon/pytorch_cpp/DAE2d/README.md

     --gpu_id 0 \
     --nc 3
 ~~~
-If you want to test the denoising of real image, set "test_in_dir" to "directory of noisy images" and "test_out_dir" to "directory of output ground truth".
+If you want to test the denoising of real image, set "test_in_dir" to "directory of noisy images" and "test_out_dir" to "directory of output ground truth".<br>
-In addition, you should turn off the flag of "RVIN", "SPN", and "GN".
+In addition, you should turn off the flag of "RVIN", "SPN", and "GN".<br>
 However, the two file names must correspond.

 #### Run